The Surface Water and Ocean Topography (SWOT) mission

 Technology

-The Canadian Space Agency (CSA) accepted NASA's invitation to participate in the SWOT mission by providing a key component of the radar instrument – a set of extended interaction klystrons (EIKs).
-This is a modest contribution to this major US$1.2B investment but nevertheless crucial, as the EIKs will generate and amplify the microwave pulses needed by the main instrument.
+The Canadian Space Agency (CSA) accepted NASA's invitation to participate in the SWOT mission by providing a key component of the wide-swath radar instrument – a set of extended interaction klystrons (EIKs).
+This is a modest contribution to this major US$1.2B investment but nevertheless crucial, as the EIKs amplify the power needed by the wide-swath instrument to generate the microwave pulses that are used to measure water surface elevation.

-Communications & Power Industries Canada Inc. (CPI) is world-renowned for its expertise in building this sophisticated device, as no other firms have a proven record of building and flying EIKs.
+Communications & Power Industries Canada Inc. is world-renowned for its expertise in building this sophisticated device, as no other firms have a proven record of building and flying space-grade EIKs.

 Science

-The SWOT Canadian science team, led by Environment and Climate Change Canada (ECCC) and Fisheries and Oceans Canada (DFO), will be working towards mission objectives and desired outcomes within two main areas of research, hydrology and oceanography, to enhance our understanding of water cycle across the country.
+The SWOT international science team, including Canadian scientists from Environment and Climate Change Canada and Fisheries and Oceans Canada, is pursuing SWOT mission objectives and desired outcomes within two main areas of research, hydrology and oceanography, to enhance our understanding of:

 Hydrology